KubaP/glsl-lsp/docs/spec.md

 struct NAME {
     float f;
     vec3 v;
-} OPTIONAL_NAME;
+};
 ```
-Structs must have at least one member defined. `OPTIONAL_NAME` is an identifier of an instance of the struct.
+Structs must have at least one member defined.
+Members cannot be default initialized

 If a struct contains an [Opaque Type](#opaque-types), then it can only be used in places that accept such types (mainly `uniform` globals).